workshops: line and color

 Watercolor

-In its two courses (Afternoon Watercolor) and four courses (Evening Watercolor), the technique of watercolor is developed from the most elementary concepts to the realization of works directly from life.
+In its two courses (Afternoon Watercolor) and its four courses (Morning and Evening Watercolor) the watercolor technique is developed from the most elementary concepts to the realization of works directly from life.
 Fluidity, transparency, spontaneity and freshness are virtues that are exploited with economy of means.
 We play and enjoy the randomness caused by the movement of water.
 From the different capacities it is an ideal support to develop personal creative skills.
 "The breeze of painting is watercolor".

 Days of the week and schedule: